 Intentional, substantial, and unreasonable verbal, physical or written contact that is initiated, maintained, or repeated.
-No student shall engage in harassment, intimidation, or abuse of or toward any other student(s), District employees or other adults for any reason.
-This prohibition includes but is not limited to, harassment, intimidation or abuse of students or others based on actual or perceived race, creed, color, national origin, religion, sex, age, disability, sexual orientation, gender, gender identity or a physical characteristic.
-(Level 1-3)
+No student shall engage in harassment, intimidation, or abuse of or toward any other student(s) District employees or other adults for any reason.
+This prohibition includes but is not limited to behaviors which ridicule, humiliate, harass, intimidate or abuse students or others based on actual or perceived race, creed, color, national origin, religion, sex, age, disability, sexual orientation, gender, gender identity or a physical characteristic.
+(Level 1-3) Prohibited behavior must occur on the school property or at a school-sponsored event.
+However disciplinary action may also be necessary if off-campus behavior results in a disruption to the school environment

-2. No student shall threaten, either verbally, in writing, electronically, or by physical presence, expressed or implied, or conspire to cause bodily injury to any student, District employee or non-District employee.
-(Level 2-3)

-3. Bullying: No student shall bully another student or students.
+- 2. No student shall threaten, either verbally, in writing, electronically, or by physical presence, expressed or implied, or conspire to cause bodily injury to any student, District employee or non-District employee.
+(Level 2-3) This applies to acts which occur on school property, on school vehicles, at designated school bus stops, or at school related functions.
+However, this may also apply to actions of cyberbullying which occur through the use of electronic communication, whether or not the electronic act originated on school property or with school equipment. - 3.
+Bullying: No student shall bully another student or students.
 (Level 2-3)